micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 then the priest shall command that they empty the house, before the priest goes _into it_ to examine the plague, that all that _is_ in the house may not be made unclean; and afterward the priest shall go in to examine the house.

 ###### 37
-And he shall examine the plague; and indeed _if_ the plague _is_ on the walls of the house with ingrained streaks, greenish or reddish, which appear to be [^f]deep in the wall,
+And he shall examine the plague; and indeed _if_ the plague _is_ on the walls of the house with ingrained streaks, greenish or reddish, which appear to be deep in the wall,

 ###### 38
-then the priest shall go out of the house, to the door of the house, and [^g]shut up the house seven days.
+then the priest shall go out of the house, to the door of the house, and shut up the house seven days.

 ###### 39
 And the priest shall come again on the seventh day and look; and indeed _if_ the plague has spread on the walls of the house,